-If you are new to making jam you are going to want to start with my canning 101 guide if you are new to water bath canning.
-Once you are hooked on canning you are going to want to add canned diced tomatoes, bread and butter pickles, pickled bannana peppers and small batch fig preserves.
+If you are new to jam-making, these jam recipes you are where you are going to want to start with my canning 101 guide if you are new to water bath canning.
+Once you are hooked on canning homemade jams you are going to want to add canned diced tomatoes, bread and butter pickles, pickled bannana peppers and small batch fig preserves.

 Jump to: